qtrinh/qpipeline/ANNOTATE_VCF_WITH_BED.md

 In the annotation command above, the input VCF file is _sample.vcf_, the bgzipped and tabix indexed BED database is _target.bed.sorted.gz_, the BED database identifier is _MY_TARGET_ and the rediected output file is _sample.target.vcf_.

-If an entry in the input file is matched with one or more entries in the database file ( based on chromosome and position ) then the annotation added to the VCF INFO column looks like as follows:
+If a position ( chromosome and position ) of an entry in the input file falls within any of the ranges in the BED file, then the annotation added to the VCF INFO column looks like as follows:

 ```
 ...;IDENTIFER=n,M,.,DATA;...